Mari6814/py-rfc3230-digest-headers/README.md

 ## Usage: Server-side negotiation of algorithms

 The server can indicate which algorithms the endpoint requires by sending a `Want-Digest` header.
 The header is automatically generated when attempting to verify invalid request headers.
+In the following example, the client sends a `Digest` header with an unsupported algorithm (`MD5` with a _q-value_ of `0.0`), so the server responds with a `Want-Digest` header indicating which algorithms are supported.

 ```python
 from rfc3230_digest_headers import DigestHeaderAlgorithm